binance/binance-connector-python/.github/ISSUE_TEMPLATE.md

-Before submitting a new issue, please check if a similar issue have already been filed.
+Before submitting a new issue, please check if a similar issue has already been filed.

-### Subject of the issue
+### Issue subject
 Briefly describe your issue here.